 Trends are longer lived than fads and they drive change.
 Especially in design.
 But they do pass, and that is why we need to be aware of where the trends have been and where they are going.
 Especially when we are making important selections for finishes in our homes.

 It’s been a while since I’ve talked about tile trends.
 I’ve written so many posts about it over the years, sometimes I think that conversation is done and dusted.

 If I don’t continue to update you on the short-lived nature of accent tiles you might run out and install one in the wrong place and then be filled with regret.

 So first, let’s discuss when choosing a trendy tile could be a good idea.

-You are selling a house immediately and want everyone to be in love with it
+Install a trendy tile if you are selling a house immediately and want everyone to be in love with it.

 Even though, I would personally be unhappy to walk into a newly built or renovated house and see a geometric tile on the backsplash of the of the black kitchen, the not-design savvy house hunter might feel it’s updated, exciting and (gasp) current.